rahil627/khapunk/README.md

 Should work on every kha backend as long they are up to date.

-* Tested so far on
+* Tested on
-    - Flash
     - HTML5
     - Android
+    - Windows (DX9 and OpenGL)
+    - Any up to date backend should work.

 TODO
 -----